Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

     File: .\NGCD_track_1\AREA4.SPR | Original CRC32: 1BB25F6C | Modified CRC32: E0BD0AF3
     File: .\NGCD_track_1\TITLE.SPR | Original CRC32: DDA3971E | Modified CRC32: 98FAFCB3

 The tricky part is now to rebuilt an [iso level 1 track](https://wiki.neogeodev.org/index.php/Making_an_ISO_file), only format recognized by the NGCD.
-I'm still trying to find a smooth workflow to do this, stay tuned.
+I'm still trying to find a smooth workflow to do this, so stay tuned.

 ## Click on image to see level 1 gameplay
 [ ![Click to see gameplay](/Caption.png)](https://www.youtube.com/watch?v=bVQaettOxyM)